Narsil/rdev/README.md

 ### Event

-In order to detect what a user types, we need to plug to the OS level management of keyboard state (modifiers like shift, ctrl, but also dead keys if they exist).
+In order to detect what a user types, we need to plug to the OS level management of keyboard state (modifiers like shift, CTRL, but also dead keys if they exist).

 `EventType` corresponds to a *physical* event, corresponding to QWERTY layout `Event` corresponds to an actual event that was received and `Event.name` reflects